HomeSpan/HomeSpan/docs/Reference.md

 * `void deleteStoredValues()`
   * deletes the value settings of all stored Characteristics from the NVS
+  * performs the same function as typing 'V' into the CLI

 * `void setSketchVersion(const char *sVer)`
   * sets the version of a HomeSpan sketch to *sVer*, which can be any arbitrary character string